Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 One of the best ways to improve the appearance of your front yard is to build a pathway using stepping stones.

-You can make a pathway to your house by laying down some stepping stones.
-It is among the most budget-friendly modern front yard landscaping ideas that require little maintenance.
+Laying down stepping stones can create a pathway to your house.
+This is among the most budget-friendly modern front yard landscaping ideas that require little maintenance.

 15. Ensure to Use an Automatic Irrigation System